 BURSTING THE BALLOON

+Why didn’t the Lexus SC sell better?
+Rapid price escalation probably played a role.
+Like the LS400, the highly competitive initial price swelled rapidly, driven in large part by the strength of the yen relative to the dollar.
+By 1996, the SC300’s price had climbed to more $44,000 while the SC400 started at more than $52,000.
+That represented 40% increase from their debut, tough to swallow for basically unchanged cars.
 We suspect that Lexus SC’s sleek lines also left it in a difficult position in the marketplace.
-The SC400 was much racier than a big Benz or Jaguar coupe, perhaps a little too racy for conservative customers.
-At the same time, it was a little too big and too luxurious for sports car fans and the Lexus brand didn’t have the sporting cachet of Porsche or even Corvette.
+The SC400 was much racier than a big Benz or Jaguar coupe, perhaps a little too racy for conservative shoppers, but it was a little too big and too luxurious for sports car fans and the Lexus brand didn’t have the sporting cachet of Porsche or even Corvette.

 THE SECOND GENERATION

 Like its predecessor, the SC430 sold relatively well at first — about 14,000 units per year in both 2001 and 2002 — and then dropped off quickly.
-By 2008, U.S. sales had fallen to fewer 2,000 per year and as of this writing, it appears that 2009 will be its final year.
-Lexus has implied that the SC430 will not have a direct replacement, with its place in the lineup taken by a new IS coupe.
+By 2008, U.S. sales had fallen to fewer 2,000 per year.
+It expired in July 2010 without a direct replacement.

 Although the Calty studio was not involved in the design of the SC430, the California studio has not been idle.
 Wayne Lui, the original Lexus SC’s lead designer, went on to develop the edgy 2000–2006 Toyota Celica as well as the familiar space shuttle shape of the second-generation Toyota Prius.

 The Lexus SC had far less impact than the LS400 and failed to set the standard for its class the way Mercedes’ SL roadsters have defined theirs.
 Still, the first-generation Lexus coupe is on our short list of Japanese cars likely to become future classics.
 We must admit to being biased, for we consider the original SC400 to be the best-looking car the Japanese industry has yet produced and one of the finest automotive designs of the past two decades.
-Unlike a great many modern cars, it’s neither derivative nor self conscious — it just looks good.
+Unlike a great many modern cars, it’s neither derivative nor self-conscious — it just looks good.